Nash-Arrow/excel-genai/README.md

 - On web, use the "manually sideload" technique.
 - On Windows, use the "configure trust manually" option at the relevant step.

-Type `=OAI.` in the formula bar or a cell, and you should see the new functions.
+Type `=GENAI.` in the formula bar or a cell, and you should see the new functions.

 <details>
 <summary>Uninstallation</summary>